-WASHINGTON, Feb.
-23, 2021 – Thirty-four high school students from across the nation will participate in the 2021 Virtual National Civics and Law Academy for eight weeks from Feb.
-23 to April 15.
+WASHINGTON, March 22, 2021 – Thirty-six high school students from across the nation were selected to participate in the 2021 Virtual National Civics and Law Academy for eight weeks.
 The 8th annual academy will be held virtually because of the pandemic.

 The program will provide students with a behind-the-scenes view of the law, government and the justice system.